 With this developed understanding, I could still energetically engage the children (playing upon their interests in animals and nature, for instance).
 I could be more comfortable lovingly challenging the children, with a firm and neutral tone – such as saying “Is that what we’re doing?
 Come join your friends, come do this with us!” when children have not been following along with the class’s sequence and structure.
 The situation demonstrates that the key is knowing one’s students.
 I still fully believe and put into practice the yogic philosophy that individuals know what’s best for them at heart.
 I also acknowledge, however, that it’s a lot to expect of preschool children to put that into practice when there are so many fun and tempting alternatives.

-See our testimonials to find out what our graduates have to say about our selection of online yoga teacher training courses.
+See our testimonials to find out what our graduates have to say about teaching yoga students and our online yoga teacher training school.